Skip to content

 Outcomes Star

-The Outcomes Star is a growing suite of evidence-based tools designed to help workers and clients to identify and measure meaningful change.
+A growing set of evidence-based tools designed to help workers and clients to identify and measure meaningful change.
 It is a unique and innovative way for services to demonstrate their impact whilst improving their ways of supporting clients.

 PATHS - Planning Alternative Tomorrows and Hope